usetrmnl/trmnl-chrome/README.md

 ## Setup

-1. Get your TRMNL API key from [TRMNL Dashboard](https://usetrmnl.com/dashboard)
-2. Click the TRMNL extension icon in Chrome to open settings
-3. Enter your API key and click Save
+1. You will be prompted to login to your TRMNL account (if you haven't already)
-4. Open a new tab to start seeing TRMNL images
+2. Open a new tab and the current screen on your device will be displayed

 ## Usage

 - Open a new tab to see the current TRMNL image
-- Hover near the bottom of the screen to show controls
-- Click "Refresh Now" to manually fetch a new image
-- Click "Settings" to update your API key or check status
-- The countdown timer shows when the next automatic refresh will occur
-- Image refresh intervals are synced with server recommendations
-- Automatic backoff is applied when rate limits are hit (429 responses)

 ## Development